São Paulo Freshers' Event

 Current student volunteers

-A mandatory requirement for online Freshers' Events this year is the participation of at least one current student or recent graduate, but preferably more.
-We strongly encourage their involvement with in-person events too, but it is not mandatory.
+A mandatory requirement of this year's online Freshers' Events is the participation of at least one current student or recent graduate, but preferably more.
+We strongly recommend their involvement at in-person events too, although it is not mandatory.
 The Alumni Engagement team will try to recruit such volunteers for you, but you might also like to recruit them yourself.
-Please visit the Volunteer recruitment page for guidance on recruiting volunteers.
+Please visit the Volunteer recruitment page for guidance on volunteers.

 Schools Liaison Officers (UK only)